 I hope you have successfully restored your website using the above method.

-How to avoid this problem in the future?
+How to Avoid this WordPress Error in the Future?

 Though this is a common issue and can be fixed within 5 minutes using the above methods, you can still avoid it by following some of the tips below: